Kyoto Tea Ceremony(11)

 Tea Ceremony Experience in Kyoto

-The Kyoto tea ceremony–known as ‘chanoyu’ or ‘sado’ –embodies the spirit of hospitality, harmony, and mindfulness.
 Rooted in Zen Buddhism, this ceremonial art form places utmost importance on the meticulous preparation, presentation, and consumption of matcha, powdered green tea.
 From the precise hand movements to the intricately crafted tea utensils, every aspect of the ceremony is designed to create a moment of contemplation and connection.

 To fully immerse yourself in the world of Kyoto's tea culture, participating in a tea ceremony is the way to go.
 Several tea houses and cultural centers in Kyoto offer authentic tea ceremony experiences for locals and tourists.
-Guided by tea masters, enthusiasts, expert guides, and beyond, you’ll learn the art of whisking tea, the significance of tea utensils, and ceremony etiquette.
+Guided by tea masters, enthusiasts, expert guides, and beyond, you'll learn the art of whisking tea, the significance of tea utensils and ceremony etiquette

 Matcha in Kyoto

-Geisha Tea Ceremony in Kyoto
+Geisha & Tea Ceremony

-Kimono Tea Ceremony in Kyoto
+Tea Ceremony With Kimono in Kyoto

 Uncover Kyoto via Tea